A Brief History

 If you plan to visit the New Synagogue in Berlin, here are some key details to keep in mind:

-- Opening Hours: The museum and exhibition areas are open for visitors from Tuesday to Sunday, between 10:00 AM to 06:00 PM.
+- Opening Hours: The exhibition areas and museum at this location welcome visitors Tuesday through Sunday from 10:00 AM until 06:00 PM.

 In Conclusion